 Democracy Perception Index 2020

-The Democracy Perception Index (DPI) is the world’s largest annual study on democracy, conducted by Dalia Research in collaboration with the Alliance of Democracies, to monitor attitudes towards democracy from around the world.
+The Democracy Perception Index (DPI) is the world’s largest annual study on democracy, conducted by Latana in collaboration with the Alliance of Democracies, to monitor attitudes towards democracy from around the world.
 The 2020 edition offers a unique comparison of global public opinion during the COVID-19 crisis.
 Results are based on nationally representative interviews with 124,000 respondents from 53 countries conducted between April 20th and June 3rd 2020.

 of people around the world say that democracy is important to have in their country.
 Similarly to 2019, this is a majority opinion in each country surveyed, ranging from 92% in Greece to 50% in Iran.

 of all people living in democracies believe that their country is not actually democratic.

 of the global population say that their government only serves a small group of people in their country.
 This sentiment is as high in democracies as it is in non-democracies.

 To capture the dissatisfaction with the state of democracy in the eyes of the public, this study measured the difference between how important people think democracy is and how democratic they think their country is.
 This gap, named the Perceived Democratic Deficit, represents how much governments are living up to the expectations of their citizens.
 The larger the gap, the bigger the democratic deficit in the eyes of the public.

 Similarly to the 2019 results, the 2020 study shows that all countries have such a gap, meaning there is no country surveyed where people think that the level of democracy they have is as high or higher than what they think is important.
 In other words, the study finds that no government is living up to the democratic expectations of their citizens.